Marcokorcak/TCP-IP-Attack/README.md

 The objective of this task was to enable the SYN cookie countermeasure and then run both

 attacks again.
-In order to turn on the countermeasures we ran the command “sysctl -w
+In order to turn on the countermeasures I ran the command “sysctl -w

 net.ipv4.tcp\_syncookies=1”.
 Once this was done, the countermeasure was turned on and it was

 time to run both attacks.
-We first ran the python program using the command “python3
+I first ran the python program using the command “python3

 synflood.py” and then noticed that the connection was able to be established.
 When running this

-attack, when we lowered the size of the queue, the telnet connection would still be established.
+attack, when I lowered the size of the queue, the telnet connection would still be established.

-We flushed any previous connections that were made before carrying out the attack with the
+I flushed any previous connections that were made before carrying out the attack with the

 synflood.c file.
-Next, we ran the C program and waited a minute before we telnetted into the victim
+Next, I ran the C program and waited a minute before I telnetted into the victim

 from the user.
 The connection was established with the victim, which was expected because the